CEO at Relevant

 The IT sector presents numerous engagement approaches, and it’s essential to select the most appropriate model according to your project’s distinct features, such as scale, duration, objectives, and concept.

-• Dedicated Team: The model provides clients with a long-term partnership, where the IT vendor is responsible for creating and managing the dedicated engineering team, including workspace and daily workload management.
+• Dedicated Team: The model provides clients with a long-term partnership, where the IT vendor is responsible for hire dedicated development team and managing it, including workspace and daily workload management.
 The pricing system is based on monthly payments that cover salaries, vendor fees, and administrative costs.

 • Staff Augmentation (Outstaffing): This business model involves employees working for a client company while remaining on the payroll of an external service provider.
 In essence, the client company “leases” the services of these employees from the provider, paying a fee for each team member.